DevExpress/devextreme-reactive/packages/dx-react-grid/docs/README.md

 </Grid>
 ```

-You can configure the Grid as follows when you need to control its state partially, for example, to manage filters without managing sorting and grouping:
+You can configure the Grid when you need to control its state partially, for example, to manage filters without managing sorting and grouping:

 ```js
 <Grid rows={[/* ... */]} columns={[/* ... */]}>